Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Latch on to its unique difference, then make it stand out.

-Present it honestly, simply, compellingly, and often.
+Present your idea honestly, simply, and powerfully.

 RELATED ARTICLE: